 Well you shouldn’t be!
 Just this week, the Faculty of Arts and Science cast their ballots for the vote of no confidence against Sexton.
 But nonetheless, you probably are.
 So why not let professors take the reins to describe why the vote of no confidence is taking place and how they feel the action will affect the university.
 While all votes will remain secret, some professors willingly express their opinions.

-Ever wondering where your tuition payments are going?
+Ever wonder where your tuition payments are going?
 Well the solution is (kind of) here!
 Check out the NYU IRS returns, readily available on this beautiful Internet of ours.
 Being a non-profit organization, the University receives tax exemptions but must also disclose these documents.
 But beware: the files might create more questions than answers.

 Specifically, what the hell is the New York University Real Estate Corporation?
 Not to mention, how did the corporation’s net assets jump from $483,595 to $25,193,870 in just seven years?

 Well turns out that the history of the corporation is not one of great scandal, laced with sex, drugs and real estate.
 Rather, it’s the story of how NYU came to own the properties just above Washington Square Park.